16 Activities for Boys

 7. Swimming and Water Fun

 Humans have a natural affinity for water.
-Given our choice, most of us will pick a room with a water view over one without, and population density diagrams show that we like to live near water.
+Given a choice, most of us will pick a room with a water view over one without, and population density diagrams show that we like to live near water.
 It shouldn’t be a surprise that boys usually like water, too, and are interested in the many ways they can play in, on and with water.

 Every child should know how to swim.
 It’s a survival skill, and it also opens up a world of recreational possibilities.
-It will also help to keep them safe when they are near water at a lake, beach or swimming pool.
+It will also help to keep them safe when they are near water at a lake, beach, or swimming pool.
 If you and your child both know how to swim and are comfortable in the water, you can enjoy a wide range of water games and sports.

 8. Floating and Boating